zhaonat/Rigorous-Coupled-Wave-Analysis/README.md

 2) Plane Wave Expansion Method: essentially solves Maxwell's equations in k-space.
 3) RCWA: a synthesis of TMM and PWEM to analyze the transmission of light through layered structures with periodic patterning

 The organization of the package is centered around modules which can run a simulation for each of the three methods, given the correct inputs from the user.
+The coding paradigm is most similarly to **procedural** programming.
+There are basically no objects anywhere in the code (in my opinion objects can quickly bury lower level functionalities that researchers might want to quickly access,test, and/or modify).

 The structure of much of the code, particularly the RCWA is based on EMPossible (formerly EMLab) notes (https://empossible.net/academics/emp5337/).
 These notes provide a good reference.